VasilMadin/Object-Detection/README.md

 # Object-Detection
-Simple Object Detection program using ml5.js
+Simple Object Detection program using ml5.js and p5.js

 Hi guys, it's me again..
 I'm here with a new project using ml5.js and p5.js